Analysis of the near-side ridge structure in pp collisions via Momentum-Kick Model: Momentum-Kick Model (MKM)

 \section{Momentum-Kick Model (MKM)}

-The MKM is designed to explain the near-side ridge structure.
-It focuses on the effect of the near-side jet particles kicking neighboring medium partons.
-The collective motion is induced by the kicked medium partons resulting in the near-side ridge structure.
-Since small systems create a relatively small number of medium particles compared to heavy-ion systems, we expect that kinematic behavior is more dominant in pp or pPb collisions than in PbPb collisions.
-Consequently, we anticipate that the MKM can effectively describe proton-proton collisions.
+As schematically depicted in Figure \ref{figure:description}, the Momentum-Kick Model (MKM) explains the near-side ridge structure by proposing that near-side jet fragments impart transverse momentum to nearby medium partons.
+These kicked partons then stream outward along the jet axis, form a collective motion, and hadronize into stable final-state particles.
+In high-energy collisions, pairs of high-energy trigger particles are produced in nearly opposite directions and then interact with the surrounding medium, producing cone-shaped jet fragments.
+Since away-side jet fragments undergo multiple scatterings, which makes modeling the individual kicks on the away side difficult; hence, the MKM mainly focuses on the near-side phenomena.
+Because small systems create a relatively small number of medium particles compared to heavy-ion systems, we expect that kinematic effects is more dominant in pp or pPb collisions than in PbPb collisions.
+Consequently, given that Ref.~\cite{PbPb} has demonstrated the MKM’s success in describing PbPb results, we anticipate that it will be even more effective in describing pp collisions.